eGovStack/core-services/api-gateway/README.md

 - Allows to refactor microservices without forcing the clients to refactor consuming logic
 - Can centralize cross-cutting concerns like security, monitoring, rate limiting etc

-**ZUUL Components**
+**api-gateway Components**

-Zuul has mainly four types of filters that enable us to intercept the traffic in different timeline of the request processing for any particular transaction.
+api-gateway has mainly four types of filters that enable us to intercept the traffic in different timeline of the request processing for any particular transaction.
 We can add any number of filters for a particular url pattern.

 - pre filters – are invoked before the request is routed.